Cooroy BESS

 Typically, the BESS units are housed in shipping containers that are approximately 3-3.5m high.
 The switchgear buildings and the main transformers are around 6m and 7m high respectively.

-Once the MID application is lodged, a formal public notification period will commence with key stakeholders and the local community.
+Once the DA is lodged, a formal public notification period will commence with key stakeholders and the local community.

 Enervest are encouraging the local community to get involved in the Project through the planning process and are committed to engaging with the community as the project progresses.

-The MID application is accompanied by a range of additional supporting materials and technical assessments including:
+The DA is accompanied by a range of additional supporting materials and technical assessments including:

 • Biodiversity